mauriciopoppe/Ape/README.md

 ```

 ## TODO
+Use browserify
 Make sure that Three.js is no longer a dependency
-Fix some glitches when the bodies are not sleeping
+Fix some glitches with the sleeping bodies